sinanisler/SiForum/README.md

 This is a OpenSource project.
 Feel free to contribute.

-I am hoping I get some help to make this forum theme much much better together. 😊
+Lets make this forum theme much much better together. 😊